data-gymnasia/courses/content/python-programming/content.md

 ---

-A common pattern for generating new arrays combines list comprehensions, tuple unpacking, and the function _{code.language-python}zip_.
+A common pattern for generating new arrays combines [list comprehension](gloss:listcomps, tuple unpacking, and the function _{code.language-python}zip_.
 The _{code.language-python}zip_ function takes two arrays and returns a single array of pairs of corresponding entries (or three arrays, in which case it returns an array of triples, etc.).
 For example,

     pre: code.language-python
       |